Shahriar-Kariman/CS3873_Assignment_2/CS3873_Assignment_2.md

   Server->>Client: HTTP Response (Obj6)
 ```

-Since we are ignoring transmission time then we essntially can think of the time between the the request for Obj1 and response for Obj6 equal to $1 {RTT}_w$ which make the total time about 3  round trip time.
+Since we are ignoring transmission time then we essentially can think of the time between the the request for Obj1 and response for Obj6 equal to $1 {RTT}_w$ which make the total time about 3  round trip time.

 ## Question 4 - Alice on BitTorrent

-In BitTorrent a peers pick one additonal peer outside of the top four to send data to send data to, so even if Alice has on chuncks someone will eventually send her one and then she can start sharing hers.
+In BitTorrent a peers pick one additional peer outside of the top four to send data to send data to, so even if Alice has on chucks someone will eventually send her one and then she can start sharing hers.
 So she really just needs to wait.

 ## Question 5 - Distributing a File